Galileo Global Education: 2020: sale to the Bettencourt Meyers family and Bpifrance

 On 13 February 2020, US investment fund Providence Equity announced the sale of its majority stake in the Galileo Global Education group for an estimated €2.3 billion.
 The Group was sold in March 2020 to a shareholder group comprising Téthys Invest, the holding company of the Bettencourt-Meyers family, Bpifrance, the Canada Pension Plan Investment Board and Montagu Private Equity.
 The group is managed by international investment funds.

 In 2020, Galileo Global Education acquires Regent's University London.

 In 2021, the Group acquired IPETH, a physiotherapy school in Mexico, as well as LMA and Health Events, and created the Eva Santé school in France, a training institute for care assistants.

 In 2022, Galileo Global Education created ELIJE, a law school in Paris, and acquired AKAD University in Germany and TAI School of Arts in Spain.
 That same year, the Group acquired a 40% stake in EM Lyon Business School, consistently ranked among the best business schools in Europe.

+In Costa Rica, Galileo Global Education includes the Universidad de Ciencias Médicas (UCIMED), founded in 1976 and the oldest and largest private medical school in the country, which joined the group making it the only medical institution in the GGE network in Central America.